holographxyz/holograph-protocol/README.md

 **How to run project locally**

 1. Build the latest version of the contracts via `yarn run clean-compile` *(alternatively you can just run `yarn run compile`)*.
-2. Start the localhost ganache instances via `yarn run ganache-x2` *(this will run two instances simultaneously inside of one command)*.
-Make sure to run this command in a separate terminal window.
+2. Start the localhost ganache instances via `yarn run ganache-x2` *(this will run two instances simultaneously inside of one command)*. <u>Make sure to run this command in a separate terminal window.
 3. Deploy the smart contracts via `yarn run deploy`.
-4. Run all tests via `yarn run test`.
+4. Run all tests via `yarn run test`.</u>

 *If you need the smart contracts ABI files for dApp integrations, use `yarn run abi` to get a complete list of all ABI's inside of the `abi` directory.*